 Commentary with producer Michael Deeley and Matthew Field

-Despite Deeley's obvious smarts and talent (let's not forget he also produced Robbery, The Man Who Fell to Earth, The Deer Hunter and Blade Runner), this falls some way short of the previous track, in part because there is less background info than you might expect and much of it is supplied by Field, who gives the impression of knowing (or perhaps remembering) a lot more about the film than Deeley.
+Despite Deeley's obvious smarts and talent (let's not forget he also produced Robbery, The Man Who Fell to Earth, The Deer Hunter and Blade Runner), this falls some way short of the previous track, in part because there is less background info than you might expect and much of that is supplied by Field, who gives the impression of knowing (or perhaps remembering) a lot more about the film than Deeley.
 There are still a fair few interesting bits and useful info (particularly on the subsequent careers of the supporting cast), but also a lot of dead spots between the chat.
 It's Deeley who provides the most amusing comment when, as silence reigns over the break-in of the Turin traffic control centre, he says, "Don't you think you should be saying something over this extremely dull sequence?"
 This is an extra carried over from the previous UK DVD release.

 Mini Adventures (17:17)

-A celebration of what many regard as the true star of the film, the Mini, which is enthused over by stunt driver Russ Swift (whose career as the leader of a Mini display team was inspired by his love affair with the movie), Italian Job director Peter Collinson's son and self-confessed Mini fanatic Tara Collinson, and vehicle suppliers, drivers and actors in the film Barry Cox and David Salamone.
+A celebration of what many regard as the true star of the film, the Mini Cooper, which is enthused over by stunt driver Russ Swift (whose career as the leader of a Mini display team was inspired by his love affair with the movie), Italian Job director Peter Collinson's son and self-confessed Mini fanatic Tara Collinson, and vehicle suppliers, drivers and actors in the film Barry Cox and David Salamone.
 As in almost every extra here, the skills of stunt coordinator Rémy Julienne come in for particular praise.
 An energetic and entertaining piece, it's a great ad for the car, at least in its original incarnation.